Scott Jurek

 runner

-Few athletes have made an impression on their sport like Colorado-based Scott Jurek has made on the demanding sport of ultra marathon running.
+Is he the greatest ultramarathon runner of all time?
+Few athletes have made an impression on their sport like Colorado-based Scott Jurek has made on this demanding sport, producing some performances which stretch belief.

 Scott has led the sport with some amazing performances including multiple wins and course records.
-Ultramarathon running starts at the distances beyond the standard marathon of 26.2 miles (42km), while Scott has excelled up to 246k.
+Ultramarathon running starts at the distances beyond the standard marathon of 26.2 miles (42km), while Scott has excelled up to 246k – and beyond.

 Career highlights include: